bhubie/talks/making-impossible-states-impossible/slides/slides.md

 <!--
   - New requiments seem simple enough.
- - [click] we expose a new property on the view model that would hold the error cde
+ - [click] we expose a new property on the view model that would hold the error code
-  - [click] This license plate service has a new exception it throws that returns the error code.
+  - [click] This OCR Service has a new exception it throws that returns the error code.
-  - we are catching the special exception setting the erroc code from it
+  - we are catching the special exception setting the erro code from it
   - [click] then just updating the generic exception just incase and handling the error code appropriately -->